vivek-4988/jetpack_compose/README.md

 # jetpack_compose
-This repo is created to created demo and sample of jetpack compose
+This repo is created to make demo and sample of jetpack compose